dan-nagle/h2m/README.txt

 -ignore-anon		Do not comment out TYPE definitions translated form anonymous C structs.
 Warnings will still be printed.
 This applies only to definitions of anonymous types.
 C entities which use anonymous types will still be commented out.
-To disable commenting out of entities using anonyous types (ie structs containing anonymous structs) use -ignore-type.
+To disable commenting out of entities using anonymous types (ie structs containing anonymous structs) use -ignore-type.

 -ignore-duplicate	Do not comment out duplicate identifiers.
 Warnings will still